DouglasUrner/GDP1/units/2/variables/index.md

 ## Lesson 5: Variables

-Work through the steps of the lesson, if you are finding that you need an additional challenge try some of the ideas below.
+Work through the steps of the lesson [])() - Control-click on the link to open it in a new tab, if you are finding that you need an additional challenge try some of the ideas below.
 Start with a design in your notes - can you think of a method (even if you can't figure out the code yet)?

 ### Learning Targets: